HomeLatest NewsIndustryAmazon pumps $40 mn in Indian fintech startup Smallcase tech

 According to the company, the newly infused capital will be used to launch a wider suite of investment products for retail investors as well as enhancing the platform and its capabilities, the Bengaluru-based company said in a statement.

-“The last two years have seen remarkable interest from Indian retail investors in the equity markets, and we are inspired to see smallcase become the primary gateway to stocks and ETFs for millions of new investors,” said Vasanth Kamath, founder, and of smallcase.
+“The last two years have seen remarkable interest from Indian retail investors in the equity markets, and we are inspired to see smallcase become the primary gateway to stocks and ETFs for millions of new investors,” said Vasanth Kamath, founder, and CEO of smallcase.

 Founded in 2015 by Kamath and fellow IIT-Kharagpur alumni Anugrah Shrivastava and Rohan Gupta, smallcase specializes as an investment ecosystem of over 250 businesses in the capital markets space including brokerages, advisors, investment managers, and digital wealth platforms.